kronicka/ascii-canvas-api/README.md

 }
 ```
 ## Running Tests
-Beware that the test are being run on each push or pull request to this repo, thanks to a Github Actions workflow.
+Beware that the tests are being run on each push or pull request to this repo, thanks to a Github Actions workflow.
 ### Running tests in a Docker
 Running test with the Docker set up can be done via running the following command:
 `docker exec -it canvas_api python3 -m pytest`